 How Speech Recognition in Healthcare Can Help Transform the Industry

 What do physicians need the most when trying to diagnose a patient?
 Undoubtedly, it’s information.
 And to make information digestible and structured, doctors need to put it on a piece of paper and organize it.
 Even though it is something medical staff used to do, and some still do, there is a way to end this struggle.
 In the past, speech recognition tools used to be quite limited and allowed their users only to dictate some chunks of text to their computers.
-Nowadays, it serves much broader purposes, from carrying out email correspondence to managing medical records.
+Nowadays, the internet of things in healthcare serves much broader purposes, from carrying out email correspondence to managing medical records.
 Automated dictation systems for healthcare practitioners can take notes and generate prescriptions quicker and more efficiently, thus helping clinicians to focus more on patient relationships and treatment.

 The Washington Post provided research stating that nearly 54% of doctors experience burnout, and that’s before the COVID-19 disaster.
 That is why healthcare practitioners need effective technology more than ever to help them in their daily tasks, increase their productivity, build a better work-life balance, and improve their mental health, which has become increasingly important during pandemic times.